 This article is one of several articles covering the secrets of obtaining stored (and encrypted) credentials stored by browsers (and other applications, for example: MS Outlook).
 The first article covered Wi-Fi credentials.
-This article covered Google Chrome and how credentials are stored and can be fetched from it.
+This article covers Google Chrome and how credentials are stored and can be fetched from it.

 The Profile Folder

 Chrome stores the user’s credentials inside a special folder called the “profile folder”.
 The first step would be understanding where to find that folder.
 To understand better, note that Chrome has a built in mechanism for displaying important information about its version and installation location.
-To view this information just type: "chrome://version/" in the Address Bar.
+To view this information, just type: "chrome://version/" in the Address Bar.

 Among the many pieces of information displayed, please refer to "Profile Path", which is where the sensitive data is kept.

 To get this path programmatically, we need to do as follows: